HAKSOAT/tradingTOT/README.md

 # TradingTOT

+> [!CAUTION]
+> This project is no longer maintained as Trading212 has implemented a lot of breaking changes to their platform diverging from the original design which this repo is based on.
+The project is left here for reference purposes only.

 ## Introduction
 TradingTOT provides a Python-based solution for automating trading activities on Trading212.
 It leverages Selenium for web scraping and automation to interact with the trading platform, offering functionalities such as login automation and trade execution.